mslinn/go-ethereum-walkthrough/smart_contract_source_code/contractsgo.md

 [`PrecompiledContractsByzantium`](https://github.com/ethereum/go-ethereum/blob/master/core/vm/contracts.go#L49-L60) contains the default set of pre-compiled contract addresses used in the Byzantium Ethereum release.
 All of the previously defined pre-compiled contract addresses are provided in Byzantium, plus: `bigModExp`, `bn256Add`, `bn256ScalarMul` and `bn256Pairing`.

-I&#039;m not happy about the code duplication, whereby the contents of `PrecompiledContractsHomestead` are incorporated into `PrecompiledContractsByzantium` by listing the values again; this would be better expressed by referencing the values of `PrecompiledContractsHomestead` instead of duplicating them.
+Some code is duplicated, whereby the contents of `PrecompiledContractsHomestead` are incorporated into `PrecompiledContractsByzantium` by listing the values again; this would be better expressed by referencing the values of `PrecompiledContractsHomestead` instead of duplicating them.

 #### Contract Evaluator Function {#contract-evaluator-function}